 Towards the end of the 19th century, economists and lawmakers began to realize that legally sanctioned bankruptcy had a far more important economic role than a mere temporary measure for difficult times.
 Slowly, people began to appreciate that being able to deal with overwhelming debt was of fundamental importance to the well-being of the economic system.
 This realization marked a turning point.

-Here is a summary of how the bankruptcy system developed.
+Here is a summary of how U.S. he bankruptcy system developed.

 1933: The Bankruptcy Act was amended.

 In 1934, another crucial psychological milestone was reached when, for the first time, the U.S. Supreme Court definitively established that the purpose of bankruptcy was to provide the honest debtor with a second chance.

 The case was Local Loan Co.
 V. Hunt (292 U.S. 234, 1934).
 Within the written opinion, Supreme Court Justice George Sutherland wrote: